melektron/el_std_cpp/include/el/msglink/README.md

 - **```name```**: name of the event to unsubscribe from

-There are no acknowledgement messages for unsubscribe.
+Similar to subscribe, there are no acknowledgement messages for unsubscribe.
 Unsubscribe will guarantee that no more events with the given name are received.
-If the unsubscribed event wasn't subscribed before or doesn't even exist, a local error is thrown on the emitting party only.
+If the unsubscribed event wasn't subscribed before or doesn't even exist, a local warning is logged on the receiving party only.

 # Notes